 How Do I Check the Status of My Medicare Enrollment?

-You can verify your Medicare coverage by logging onto your MyMedicare.gov account online.
-Once you are enrolled in Medicare, you'll be able to view your plan, coverage type and how long you've had it.
-Alternatively, you can call Medicare at 1-800-633-4227 and an agent can help verify your coverage.
-Keep your Medicare number or Social Security number on hand — you'll need one of them to check the status of your enrollment.
+You can verify your Medicare coverage by logging onto your Medicare account online.
+Once enrolled in Medicare, you can view your plan, coverage type and coverage length.
+Alternatively, you can call Medicare at 1-800-633-4227 for an agent to verify your coverage.
+Have your Medicare number or Social Security number on hand.

 - Written by Christian Simmons